henrybw/prettylights/README.md

 ## Secrets

-If you try to run prettylights.py directly, you'll notice that it will fail to import the `secrets` module.
-For access security, all operations exposed by the Philips Hue API require a "username" token, which is obtained by physically authenticating with the bridge first (i.e. requesting credentials from the bridge, and pressing a physical button on the bridge to confirm physical access).
+If you try to run prettylights immediately, you'll notice that it will fail because it cannot find the `secrets` module.
+For access security, all operations exposed by the Philips Hue API require a "username" token, which is obtained by physically authenticating with the bridge first (i.e. requesting credentials from the bridge, and pressing a button on the bridge to confirm physical access).
 See the [getting started guide][1] for more details about this process.

-In order to use this accesss token with prettylights, create a new file in the repository called `secrets.py`, and define the following constants:
+In order to use this access token with prettylights, create a new file in the repository called `secrets.py`, and define the following constants:

     HUE_TOKEN="your-api-developer-username"